-Companies are paring back their budgets on traditional advertising and allocating more marketing dollars to digital.
+The move Companies are paring back their budgets on traditional advertising and allocating more marketing dollars to digital.
 In many organizations, digital marketing now accounts for the majority of their marketing spend.
 Traditional ad campaigns are increasingly offering extended content on the web.
 Practically every print ad, catalog, and television commercial is driving customer engagement online.
 As a result, organizations are hungry for candidates who are well grounded in the fundamentals of digital marketing including analytics, mobile, social media, content marketing, ecommerce, search engine marketing, search engine optimization, digital advertising, email marketing, and affiliate marketing, or what I call the 10 habits of highly effective digital marketers.
 Even those who work in more traditional advertising roles are now expected to have at least a basic understanding of online marketing.
-As of May 10th, Indeed.com had more than 40,000 job listings that contain some mention of digital marketing.
+Indeed.com currently as more than 40,000 job listings that contain some mention of digital marketing.
 My executive search practice in digital marketing and ecommerce has never been busier, and when we’re busy, that is a healthy sign indeed.

 For those of you who are new to the field and just starting out on this great adventure, take it from someone who has been recruiting in this space, day-in and day-out, for more than a decade: There are ten things you need to get good at if you want to be the best, and I’m not talking about platforms or software.
 You need to “think” like a digital marketer.
 These are the 10 habits of highly effective digital marketers: